MVPandey/MCS-Agent/README.md

 ## What I'm not doing (yet)

 I'm explicitly avoiding external dependencies on existing agentic frameworks for now.
 Most of them make assumptions about architecture or add complexity that I don't need yet.
 Once I have the core working and understand the problem better, I might integrate with other tools, but starting simple lets me actually understand what's happening.

+### Phase 1

+It'll start with a general AI chatbot that has access to some basic tools (web search, math, connect to MCP servers dynamically, etc).
+But the prompt will have a <MCTS_CONTEXT> block, which will be refined and chosen overtime, perhaps even asyncronously through search + exploration.